Cardiomyopathy treatments and therapies: medical therapy

 Until a year ago, therapy was only aimed at reducing symptoms and avoiding events.

-In Transthyretin ATTR Amyloidosis, both genetic and "senile", the efficacy of a new drug has recently been demonstrated ("Tafamidis”), which acts by stabilizing the amyloid substance deposited between heart cells, slowing the accumulation and progression of the disease.
+In 'Transthyretin TTR Amyloidosis, both genetic and โ€œsenileโ€, the effectiveness of a new drug has recently been demonstrated (โ€œTafamidisโ€), which works by stabilizing the amyloid substance deposited between cardiac cells, slowing down the accumulation and progression of the disease.